 Inheritance disputes are incredibly personal and emotional, particularly following the loss of a loved one.
 Our specialist Contentious Probate Solicitors will take their time to discuss your circumstances with you sensitively and in detail.
 This will allow us to tell you exactly where you stand and what your options are.

-If you’re not sure if you have a claim or you want to see how we can help you, call our Wills and Trusts Solicitors today.
+If you’re not sure if you have a claim or you want to see how we can help you, call our Contentious Probate Solicitors today.

 Who Can Make An Inheritance Act Claim?